DataDog/chaos-controller/README.md

 A disruption can be applied either at the `pod` level or at the `node` level:

 * When applied at the `pod` level, the controller will target pods and will affect only the targeted pods.
-Other pods running on the same node as those targeted should not be affected (there is a potential blast radius depending on the injected disruption).
+Other pods running on the same node as those targeted may still be affected depending on the injected disruption.
 * When applied at the `node` level, the controller will target nodes and will potentially affect everything running on the node (other processes).

 #### Example